-We showcase the world’s largest selection of beautiful, eco-friendly Vermont made furniture online and at our Stonehurst Showroom.
-All of our wood furniture is carefully crafted by local woodworkers and shipped direct from their workshops to your door.
+We showcase the world's largest selection of beautiful, eco-friendly Vermont made furniture online and at our Stonehurst showroom.
+All of our wood furniture is carefully crafted by local woodworkers and shipped direct from their workshops to your home.

 So we created a new kind of furniture company--one that sells quality wood furniture made exclusively from sustainably sourced, natural hardwoods.
-We’re proud that our products look beautiful, last a lifetime, and help our customers feel good about their home.
+We've planted over 180,000 trees to reforest the Amazon and other forests where our competitors still choose to remove trees illegally.

 Our furniture is crafted with wood sourced from well managed North American forests.
 The wood is harvested in a manner that protects animal habitats and takes into consideration the long term health of the forests.
 All of our wood furniture is made from abundant North American hardwoods such as cherry, maple, oak and walnut.

-Our mission has always been environmental and we are trying to inspire others in the furniture industry to work towards a more sustainable and transparent future.
+Our mission has always been environmental and everyday we try to inspire others in the furniture industry to work towards a more sustainable and transparent future.

-We are proud to say that all of our furniture is crafted in Vermont.
-Our beautiful, natural wood furniture is inspired by Vermont’s breathtaking Green Mountains, which provide many of our hardwood materials.
-It’s where we live and work, and it’s what we know.
-Each piece is built with honest, quality craftsmanship and marked at fair price.
+We are proud to say that nearly all of our furniture is crafted in Vermont.
+Our beautiful, natural wood furniture is inspired by Vermont's breathtaking Green Mountains, which provide many of our hardwood materials.
+It's where we live and work, and it's what we know.
+Each piece of our furniture is built with honest, quality craftsmanship and marked at fair price.

 Scattered across rural Vermont towns are workshops large & small where the handed-down tradition of crafting high quality, solid, functional and lasting furniture pieces continues.